-The Board of Directors did not amend the budget during the fiscal year.
-Actual revenues were \$497,190 more than budgeted revenues primarily due to higher than anticipated property and sales tax, as well as investment revenues.
-Actual expenditures were \$834,236 less than budgeted expenditures primarily due to less repairs and maintenance and capital outlay costs than budgeted.
+The Board of Directors amended the budget during the fiscal year to decrease budgeted capital outlay costs.
+Actual revenues were \$571,306 more than budgeted revenues primarily due to higher than anticipated property and sales tax, tap connection and inspection revenue as well as investment revenues.
+Actual expenditures were \$984,565 less than budgeted expenditures primarily due to less repairs and maintenance and capital outlay costs than budgeted.